bayonlelukmansalami/Credit-Score-Prediction/README.md

 2. Standard
 3. Poor
 #### A person with a good credit score will get loans from any bank and financial institution.
 For the task of Credit Score Classification, we need a labelled dataset with credit scores.
+> **Citation**: The mobile app can be viewed on Streamlit [Credit Score Prediction Web App](https://bayonlelukmansalami-credit-score-pr-credit-score-predict-rbkwxu.streamlit.app/)